It was noticed that some newer imaged machines are getting the same computer GUID.

 NIC2 :Fingerprintstring: 2BCBB34C-2242-11B2-A85C-87516FE90E31W1KS86S10V0D4-D2-52-79-9E-15

-In this particular example, uniqueid: ######-a56d-4b82-bbb0-0d0983980963 refers to "DSUniqueID" value generated when the initial image was taken.
-For some reason the image with DSUniqueID was used to image all those machines.
+In this particular example, uniqueid: ######-a56d-4b82-bbb0-0d0983980963 refers to the "DSUniqueID" value generated when the initial image was taken.
+For some reason the image with the DSUniqueID was used to image all of those machines.

-The problem is that all these computers share the same deployment defined resource key.
-So, since this key is a merging key, agents keep re-registering with the same GUID from SMP point of view - it is only one agent, causing to blacklist the others or merge them as one.
-Each agent registration overwrites other agent registrations so they are registering and failing to post events\obtain policies in circle.
+The problem is that all of these computers share the same deployment defined resource key.
+So, since this key is a merging key, agents keep re-registering with the same GUID from the SMP point of view - it is only one agent and this is causing the blacklist of the others or merging them as one.
+Each agent registration overwrites the other agent registrations so they are registering and failing to post events\obtain policies in a circle fashion.

 4. Look for the following values: